-- Purchase of 2 Rescue Tender Pumping Appliances.
-This forms part of the Service Transformation project work at £0.75m. - Aerial Ladder Replacement (ALP), £0.9m.
+- Purchase of 2 Rescue Tender Pumping Appliances ordered during 2022/23, £0.5m - The purchase of a further two appliances in year, commercial work to be undertaken and specifications completed, £0.3m - Aerial Ladder Replacement (ALP), £0.5m.
 This total investment of £1.7m has been approved and is spread over 3 years and includes the replacement of both ALP's.
-The contract for this replacement has been approved and signed off by the Commissioner. - Light Vehicles, £0.3m, the programme includes the replacement of light vehicles as part of the rolling vehicle replacement programme and incorporates slippage from 2021/22 due to vehicle availability within the market.
+The contract for this replacement has been approved and signed off by the Commissioner, delivery expected in 2023/24.

+• Light Vehicles, £0.2m, the programme includes the replacement of light vehicles as part of the rolling vehicle replacement programme.
+The commitment to move to a more sustainable fleet and the procurement of electric vehicles as part of the overall environmental strategy is part of this programme.

-Information Technology
+• Information Technology

-The ICT programme for 2022/23 of £1.5m includes the following:
+The ICT programme for 2023/24 of £0.9m includes the following: